Jatin-Mehra119/Churn_modeling/README.md

 ## Installation

-To run the notebook locally, ensure you have the following dependencies installed:
+To run the scripts locally, ensure you have the following dependencies installed:

 -   Python 3.x
--   Jupyter Notebook
 -   Pandas
 -   NumPy
 -   Scikit-learn